-Airport projects are most frequently undertaken by local or regional airport authorities using federal funds provided under federal statutes which require specific levels of domestic content.
-The three most relevant federal statutes are:
+Airport projects are most frequently undertaken by local or regional airport authorities using federal funds provided under federal statutes which require specific levels of domestic content (Buy America) requirements.
+The two most relevant federal statutes are:

 - Aviation Safety & Capacity Expansion Act of 1990 (subtitle B of title IX of PL 101-508), the Omnibus Budget Reconciliation Act of 1990)